Yazeed Al-Rajhi

-Yazeed Mohamed Al-Rajhi (يزيد محمد الراجحي; born 30 September 1981 in Riyadh) is a Saudi businessman, entrepreneur, and business magnate.
-One of the sons of businessman Sheikh Muhammad bin Abdulaziz Al-Rajhi, his origins trace back to the Al-Qassim region (Al-Bukayriyah), and his lineage traces back to the Bani Zaid tribe.
+Yazeed Mohamed Al-Rajhi (يزيد محمد الراجحي; born 5 may 1981 in Riyadh) is a Saudi businessman and rally driver.
+He is from the family that founded the largest bank in Saudi Arabia.

 He was born and raised in Riyadh.
-He began his working life at an early age when his father appointed him in 1998 as an observer of the Private Property Office and later became its general manager throughout the Kingdom in 2004.
+He began his working life at an early age when his father appointed him in 1998 as an observer of the Private Property Office and later became its genz manager throughout the Kingdom in 2004.

+He has argued against free speech in Saudi Arabia, saying, "We should not accept any negative talk about our rulers, even in private settings."

+Rally career

-At the same time, Yazeed is a Rally driver and a two-time FIA World Cup champion in 2021 and 2022, a four-time champion in the local championship, the Saudi Toyota Championship in 2019 and 2022-24, and a winner of the Dakar Rally.
+At the same time, Al-Rajhi is a Rally driver and a two-time FIA World Cup champion in 2021 and 2022, a four-time champion in the local championship, the Saudi Toyota Championship in 2019 and 2022–24, and a winner of the Dakar Rally.

-Yazeed has been competing in the World Rally Championship and other international rally events since 2007 and stopped at the end of 2018.
+Al-Rajhi has been competing in the World Rally Championship and other international rally events since 2007 and stopped at the end of 2018.
 He later started to participate in the cross-country rallies, and his debut at the Dakar Rally was in 2015.